Beam Shop

 Trajectories in Theology and the Arts

 The biblical themes of creation and new creation are inextricably bound to each other.
 For the God who created the world is the same God who recreates humanity in Jesus Christ and the same God who promises a new heaven and a new earth.
 How might the relationship between creation and new creation be informed by and reflected in the arts?
 This volume, based on the DITA10 conference at Duke Divinity School, brings together reflections from theologians, biblical scholars, and artists to offer insights on God's first work, God's future work, and the future of the field of theology and the arts.
-The Studies in Theology and the Arts series encourages Christians to thoughtfully... alles anzeigen expand_more
+The Studies in Theology and the Arts series encourages Christians to thoughtfully engage with... alles anzeigen expand_more

 The biblical themes of creation and new creation are inextricably bound to each other.
 For the God who created the world is the same God who recreates humanity in Jesus Christ and the same God who promises a new heaven and a new earth.